-Painted Turtles are a type of aquatic turtle that’s native to North American.
+Painted Turtles are a type of aquatic turtle native to North America.
 They have a unique look about them.
 For instance, their bottom shell is flat, with their top shell being long, smooth, and oval.

-They can grow to be three to ten inches long while weighing about 300 to 500 grams.
+They can grow three to ten inches long, weighing about 300 to 500 grams.
 Painted Turtles have an average lifespan of about 20 to 30 years.

 Painted Turtles are social creatures and don’t mind the company of other Painted Turtles or humans if in captivity.
 They’re also diurnal, so they’re most active during the day.